nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-274915](https://jira.nuxeo.com/browse/NXP-27491)

-### Fix HTTP status for batch upload's "Resume Incomplete"
+### Fix HTTP Status for Batch Upload's "Resume Incomplete"

-When doing a
+When doing a:
 ```
 POST /nuxeo/api/v1/upload/{batchId}/{fileIdx}
 ```
 to upload a chunk (i.e., with header X-Upload-Type: chunked), the server will now return 202 instead of 308 when not all chunks have been uploaded.

-The same applies to
+The same applies to:
 ```
 GET /nuxeo/api/v1/upload/{batchId}/{fileIdx}
 ```